EvieXinqiGuo/EvieGuo_Portfolio/README.md

 # EvieXinqiGuo_Portfolio

-# all graphs and data presented are original data collected in my own studies.
+## all graphs and data presented are original data collected in my own graduate level studies.
+Please do not use the data or graphs without my consent.

 # [Project 1:](https://)
 *
 *